Category: Motivational

 Why Some New Years Resolutions Don’t Work According to Benjamin Franklin

-I remember the beginning of 2019, before the quarantine; when I was still meeting with friends and one of my friends asked me what my resolution was.
+Once a friend asked me what my New Years resolution is.
 I said something along the lines of overcoming my fears and learning to take more risks.
 He scoffed.
 I think he wanted me to have a more specific goal in mind.
 Yet, that year I accomplished so many things I never thought I would just because I resolved not to let fear hold me back.
-I have other friends who say that new years resolutions are dumb because most people fail at keeping…
+I have other friends who say that new year’s resolutions are dumb because most people fail at keeping them.
+I did some research and found that many resolutions are successful after they are first…

 Be the Peer